Friday, April 29th: Mandatory meeting for 7th and all interested students in grades 5-6.

 All students who wish to run for an officer position must run with a partner.
 Each officer position (e.g., Presidents,Vice-Presidents, Secretaries, Treasurers, and Spirit Coordinators) consists of two elected students who decide to run together in the Student Council elections.
 This is done to ensure that the duties are completed and that there is always one officer present in case of student absences.

 All officer positions are open to qualified 7th and 8th grade students.
 6th grade students are not eligible to run for officer positions; however, they are eligible to become Student Council Representatives.
 Each section of the 6th, 7th, and 8th grades elects one Student Council Representative.

-Students who wish to run for Student Council must meet certain guidelines, such as a minimum grade point average, a good discipline record, etc. In addition, each pair of students who run for an officer position must create a video or a speech that is delivered to all Middle School students during the election assembly.
+Students who wish to run for Student Council must meet certain guidelines, such as a minimum grade point average, a good discipline record, etc. In addition, each pair of students who run for an officer position must create a video or a speech that is delivered to all Upper School students during the election assembly.
 For more information on the nomination form, the criteria for students who want to run for a Student Council officer role, and the responsibilities for Student Council officers, please refer to the documents below.